Estimated reading time: 7 minutes

 Everything about the impact it has can lead to alterations in someone’s appearance.
 For example, many people begin to prioritize drugs over food.
 As a result, they begin to lose weight to an unhealthy degree.

 Other possible changes include an overall decline in their personal hygiene.
-Remember, nothing else matters when all you can think about is using again.
-Hair goes un-brushed, clothes go unwashed, and oral hygiene goes out the window.
+Remember, nothing else matters when all you can think about is using it again.
+Hair goes un-brushed, clothes go unwashed, and oral hygiene disappears.

 Bloodshot eyes, yellowed teeth, and a general air of dishevelment are all signs to be on the lookout for.

 However, it’s important to note that not everyone struggling with addiction will show physical changes.
 You don’t have to fit the stereotype of an addict to be one!
 Someone can seem, for all intents and purposes, unchanged on the outside; underneath that veneer may lie a serious illness.

 Thus, be sure to keep the other signs of addiction on this list in mind, too.

 The inability to quit a substance is a hallmark of addiction.
 Perhaps the most defining one.

 As such, be vigilant for this experience in both yourself and others.
 Of course, this is nigh on impossible when you don’t know someone is taking drugs in the first place.